Totenfluch/p-queue/readme.md

 });
 ```

-`p-queue` will call corresponding methods to put and get operations from this queue.
+`p-aggregate-queue` will call corresponding methods to put and get operations from this queue.

 ## FAQ